autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 - The system can estimate vehicle position in the world coordinate within an error of ~10m.
 - With RTK attached, the accuracy can be improved to ~10cm
-- The system with this configuration can work without environment maps
+- A system with this configuration can work without environment maps (both point cloud and vector map types).

 ### Camera (Visual Odometry, Visual SLAM)

 #### Expected situation

-- The vehicle is placed in a texture-rich environment, such as urban areas
+- The vehicle is placed in an environment with rich visual features, such as an urban area.

 #### Situations that can make the system unstable